AsadR91/EKS_Terraform/README.md

 🧠 Why DRY Code?
 We’ve reduced repetition using:

-locals for consistent naming
+- Locals for consistent naming

-variables for configurable values
+- Variables for configurable values

-count and for_each where needed
+- Count and for_each where needed

-jsonencode for clean IAM policy blocks
+- jsonencode for clean IAM policy blocks

-This keeps your infrastructure:
+#### This keeps your infrastructure:

-Easy to maintain
+- Easy to maintain

-Reusable for future projects
+- Reusable for future projects

-Less prone to human error
+- Less prone to human error

-📬 Feedback or Questions?
+#### 📬 Feedback or Questions?
 Feel free to open an issue or PR with suggestions!